ABOUT CLASSICAL OSTEOPATHY

 Unfortunately, not all practitioners are created equal.
 It is important to ensure that the practitioner you choose has completed a 4-year education at a recognized school and that their association is in good standing with the insurance Industry.

 Sharon has graduated from the Canadian Academy of Osteopathy which is a 4 year, 4400-hour program that includes 1000 hours of supervised student clinic.
-She is also a member in good standing with the Ontario Osteopathic Association which is fully recognized by the insurance industry.
+She is also a member in good standing with the Ontario Osteopathic Association (OOA), OSTCAN, and The Classical Institute of Classical Osteopathy (CICO).which is fully recognized by the insurance industry.
+She is fully recognized by all insurance companies that cover Osteopathic care.

 IS OSTEOPATHY LIKE CHIROPRACTICS?